Scotland

 Another excellent spot for families is the Falling Foss Tea Garden.
 This restaurant is a picturesque cottage, situated within the forest a ten-minute drive from Whitby station.
 It does both meals and a tea and cakes menu.
 It also has an attached playground for the children.

 Whitby also has romantic dining options for a grown-up meal without the kids.
 Mademoiselles is a French restaurant with an intimate and sophisticated atmosphere.
-It has a five-star rating on trip advisor, and it very popular, so it is best to book ahead on their website.
+It has a five-star rating on trip advisor and it very popular, so it is best to book ahead on their website.

 We hope you enjoy your visit to Whitby and all it has to offer!